-“Mia, this is amazing!” chimed in Keyla.
+“Mia, this is amazing!”
+Keyla chimed in.

-The truth I wasn’t sure.
+The truth is, I wasn’t sure.
 I knew I had to come up with an answer by the end of the month.

 Oh, I think I am going to be sick.

 Well, maybe once I went out for my walk, I would have my answer.
-Yes, that’s is what I need to do!
+Yes, that’s what I need to do!

 The more I walked the more I thought about what it would mean to go to New York.
 There is a calming whisper in the air which provided me with some answers.
 I cannot really explain this, but I felt as if there was someone right beside me, trying to convince me to go.

 Leo, is that you?
 Are you the one who is making me feel this way?